 Barn Owl © A. Stoecker

-The project was led by BirdLife Cyprus and was implemented together with SPNI (BirdLife in Israel) with funding from the Tasso Leventis Conservation Foundation.
+The project is led by BirdLife Cyprus and is implemented together with SPNI (BirdLife in Israel) with funding from the Tasso Leventis Conservation Foundation.

-The first phase of the pilot project consisted of a visit in Israel, where BirdLife Cyprus had the opportunity to learn how the project is being implemented.
+The project started in 2015 and is running throughout 2018.
+The project includes exchange visits between Cyprus and Israel to help the transfer of know-how and experience as Israel has been working with farmers and Barn Owls for decades.
 In Israel, the use of poisons has been reduced by 80% since 2006 thanks to the use of Barn Owls and Kestrels as pest control agents.
 The key success factor in Israel, was finding very committed farmers willing to try the Barn Owl boxes, while not using poisons.
 This seemed as the best approach for Cyprus too.

 Barn Owls mainly hunt within a short 1km radius around their nest, sometimes ranging up to 4.5km away, so it is imperative to make sure that there is no poison use within this radius, otherwise Barn Owls will risk dying from secondary poisoning, which occurs when a Barn Owl (or any other animal) eats prey which has been poisoned itself.
 The most crucial period is when people stop using rodenticides up until the point when Barn Owls occupy the nest and start ‘working’ the area.
 During that time it is important for farmers to be patient and accept that the rodents may increase temporarily.